BBQ Shopping Guide

 There is nothing worse than getting a new BBQ tool that doesn't live up to your expectations.
 Rather than being a helpful tool, it just ends up collecting dust in the cabinet.

 In order to help you avoid that, I've to put together this BBQ Shopping Guide with 8 BBQ products that I trust.
-I have either personally used each tool I recommend, or they come to me highly recommend.
+I have either personally used each tool I recommend, or they come to me highly recommend by friends.
 Most of these tools are under $20, so they won't break the bank either.

 For full disclosure, all of the links in this article are Amazon affiliate links.
 It won't change the cost of any of the products, but I get a small percentage of the sale.
 This revenue has allowed me to improve the quality of my YouTube videos, cover website costs, and fund the development of the BBQ Journal.
 If you've benefited from any of the information I've created for you, this is a great way to help support Fattybombatty's Guide to BBQ.
 Thanks!